PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 # MacOS Development Environment

-The following instructions set up a macOS development environment to build PX4 for:
+The following instructions set up a PX4 development environment for macOS.
+This environment can be used to build PX4 for:
 * Pixhawk and other NuttX-based hardware
 * [jMAVSim Simulation](../simulation/jmavsim.md)
 * [Gazebo Simulation](../simulation/gazebo.md)